Hillary Clinton says she’s ‘deeply concerned’ about alleged Russian meddling

 Clinton called on Congress to put party squabbles aside and look into it.
 Otherwise, she said, “They will be back.”

-Her appearance at the Women in the World Summit is the latest in string of public appearances for Clinton in the past few weeks.
+Her appearance at the Women in the World Summit is the latest in a string of public appearances for Clinton in the past few weeks.

-In a one-on-one conversation with columnist and author Nicholas Kristoff, Clinton touched on a range of issues, including lessons learned in the election, the war in Syria and her own future plans, which include writing a book.
+In a one-on-one conversation with columnist and author Nicholas Kristof, Clinton touched on a range of issues, including lessons learned in the election, the war in Syria and her own future plans, which include the book she’s currently writing.

+Clinton said the book would examine what happened in the election, and the various factors that went into the end result, from her own actions to outside events like FBI Director James Comey’s decision just days before the election to reopen and then once again close an investigation into her emails.

+She said misogyny played a role in the election’s outcome, and encouraged women determined to run for office to grow a thick skin, and to take criticism seriously, but not personally.

+“I want you to be involved, I’m thrilled by all the activity that’s going on,” she said.

-Asked about the first 100 days of Republican President Donald Trump’s administration, she said she didn’t “understand the commitment to hurt so many people that this administration, this White House, seems to be pursuing.”
+When asked about the first 100 days of Republican President Donald Trump’s administration, Clinton said she didn’t “take any pleasure in seeing the kind of chaotic functioning” going on and the “public growing pains,” and that she didn’t “understand the commitment to hurt so many people that this administration, this White House, seems to be pursuing.”